-First of all, for all those who are not aware of it, Germany is using a 24 hour system and German does NOT have the AM-PM concept.
-As a matter of fact, it has taken me years to figure out which one is which.
-So, the day starts at 00:01 and ends at 23:59…
+Most of you probably know that Germany is using a 24 hour system.
+So German watches do NOT have the AM-PM concept.
+And in fact, it has taken me years to figure out which one is which.

-and this is already all we need to know for news speak.
+And this is actually almost all we need to know for “news speak”.